 The Perks of Using Satin Paint

 Satin paint retains its color on walls and resists fading.
 It doesn’t show scuffs in frequently cleaned areas, such as bathrooms, kitchen walls, and entryways.
-But satin paint is challenging to touch up.
-Brush strokes may show a noticeable difference in sheen.
+But it’s challenging to touch up — brush strokes may show a noticeable difference in sheen.

 Easy to Clean

 Satin walls are easy to clean using dish soap and a damp sponge.
-Scrubbing using harsh abrasives is not recommended because it removes the sheen.
-Satin finishes are popular for playrooms, bathrooms, and areas that need regular cleaning.
+Scrubbing using harsh abrasives is not recommended.
+Use this finish for playrooms, bathrooms, and areas that need regular cleaning.

 Satin paint is suitable for both interior and exterior applications.
-It’s available in warm hues, including white, cream, and gray.
-Satin paint can look flat or glossy, depending on the color and lighting of the room.
+It can look flat or glossy, depending on the color and lighting of the room.
 It adheres to wood, concrete, and drywall.

 Simple to Apply

 Satin paint has an easy application on smooth surfaces.
 A 3- to 4-inch paintbrush is suitable, and a knit roller can cover large areas and give a smooth, clean finish.
 Drying time varies whether you’re using an oil-based or water-based satin paint.
 It takes about two hours for latex paint to dry under optimal conditions.